King's Gambit: King's Gambit Accepted: 2...exf4

-Classical Variation: 3...g5
+Classical Variation: 3.Nf3 g5

 The Classical Variation arises after 3.Nf3 g5.
 Black defends the f4-pawn, and threatens to kick the f3-knight with ...g4, or else to consolidate with ...Bg7 and ...h6.
 The main continuations traditionally have been 4.h4 and 4.Bc4.
-More recently, 4.Nc3 (the Quaade Gambit or Quaade Attack) has been recommended by Scottish grandmaster (GM) John Shaw as a less explored alternative to 4.h4 and superior to 4.Bc4.
+4.h4 immediately undermines Black's attempts to set up a pawn chain, defends against the potential threat of ...Qh4+ and practically forces 4...g4, usually leading to the Kieseritzky Gambit.
+4.Bc4 is usually played with intention of playing a Muzio Gambit after 4...g4 5.0-0!; however, Black has the option of consolidating the pawn chain with 4...Bg7, intending ...h6 and ...d6.
+More recently, 4.Nc3 (the Quaade Gambit) has been recommended by Scottish grandmaster John Shaw as a less explored alternative to 4.h4 and superior to 4.Bc4.

-4.h4: Kieseritzky Gambit and Allgaier Gambit
+Kieseritzky Gambit: 4.h4 g4 5.
+Ne5

 With 4.h4 White practically forces 4...g4, thereby undermining any attempt by Black to set up a stable pawn chain with ...h6 and ...Bg7.

 The Kieseritzky Gambit, 4.h4 g4 5.Ne5, is considered by modern writers such as Shaw and Gallagher to be the main line after 3...g5.
 It was popularized by Lionel Kieseritzky in the 1840s and used successfully by Wilhelm Steinitz.
 Boris Spassky used it to beat Bobby Fischer in a famous game at Mar del Plata in 1960.
 The main line of the Kieseritzky Gambit is considered to be 5...Nf6 (Berlin Defense) 6.Bc4 d5 7.exd5 Bd6 8.d4 Nh5 9.0-0 Qxh4 10.Qe1 Qxe1 11.Rxe1 0-0 12.Bb3 Bf5.
 The Long Whip Variation, 5...h5?!
 6.Bc4 Rh7 (or 6...Nh6) is considered old-fashioned and risky, as Black loses a lot of time attempting to hold on to the pawn.

-4.h4 g4 5.Ng5 is the Allgaier Gambit, intending 5...h6 6.Nxf7.
-This knight sacrifice is considered unsound.
+Allgaier Gambit: 4.h4 g4 5.Ng5

+5.Ng5 commits to sacrificing the knight on f7, as the white knight is trapped and has no safe squares to retreat to after 5...h6.

+The gambit now called the Allgaier was first mentioned by the Italian chess player Domenico Lorenzo Ponziani in his book The incomparable game of chess.
+In George Walker's A Selection of Games at Chess Actually Played by Philidor and His Contemporaries there were some games included between Bruhl and an English player named Cotter.
+So for a while, this opening used to be called the "Cotter Gambit".

+Johann Baptist Allgaier published more thorough analysis on 5.Ng5 in the 1819 edition of Neue theoretisch-praktische Anweisung zum Schachspiel (New theoretical-practical instruction on the game of chess).
+According to modern theory, however, this knight sacrifice is unsound.